 On the way to the bus station I passed by this tomb in a relatively quiet square and noticed alot of people were there around the tomb.
 They were all women and they were going inside and praying around the tomb.

-Using my excelent Turkish language skills I managed to find out that Women gather here every Friday (Sabbath day in Islam) and pray.
+Using my excelent Turkish language skills ;-) I found out that women gather here to pray every Friday, which is the Sabbath day for muslims.
 Inside the tomb is the body of a saint called Vefat Eden.
-She was a pregnant girl who was also sick.
-When she arrived at this place in August 1577 she prayed for snow, presumably because she had a fever and was so hot in the summer heat.
-And it snowed!
+She was a pregnant girl who was sick when she arrived here in August 1577.
+She prayed for snow, presumably because she had a fever and was so hot in the summer heat.
+And it snowed.
 The people thought she must be a holy person.
-She died shortly after from her ilness.
-But this is now a special place for women because they are not always welcome to pray in the Mosque on Fridays, the Holy Day.
-Its great to know a bit of the lingo huh! :o) I wonder how Ruth and Hannah have been getting on?
+She died shortly after from her illness.
+But this is now a special place for women because they are not always welcome to pray in the Mosque on Fridays.
+I was grateful to know some basic Turkish else I would never have known why these women were praying here.
+I wondered how Ruth and Hannah were getting on.

 I tell you what, they don't mess around when it comes to bus stations!
 3 storeys of busses!
 National Express eat your heart out!